An Endless Assortment of Things to Do in Key West

 Step back in time and visit one of Florida's greatest historical treasures, the Harry S Truman Little White House.
 This remarkable Key West home was used as the White House of the United States during the Truman administration.
 Today, most of the furnishings are original and were used by President Truman.
 Wander through the picturesque grounds and enjoy a fully narrated guided tour.

 Mel Fisher's Maritime Museum

-The Mel Fisher Maritime Museum showcases gold, silver and treasure recovered from shipwrecks around the world.
-The museum contains an extensive collection of artifacts from 17th century shipwrecks, such as the Henrietta Marie and the Nuestra Senora de Atocha.
+A fun activity for the entire family, Mel Fisher Maritime Museum showcases gold, silver and treasure recovered from shipwrecks around the world.
+The museum contains an extensive collection of artifacts from 17th-century shipwrecks, including Henrietta Marie and the Nuestra Senora de Atocha.

 Key West Golf Club

 At the entrance to the island of Key West, the unique Key West Golf Club's 18 holes encompass over 200 acres of beautiful Florida Keys foliage and wildlife.
 Golf legend Rees Jones masterfully designed the Key West Golf Course, an 18 hole, 6,500-yard course to be a challenge to players of all abilities.

 The mid-19th-century Classic Revival home is furnished with antiques that reflect the elegance and prosperity enjoyed in Key West during its prime.

 Enjoy our hotel shuttle to Duval Street, Key West's main entertainment thoroughfare.
 This vibrant street offers travelers plenty of things to do - from exciting nightlife to delicious dining.

 Old Town Trolley Tours® of Key West